 - Poor drainage leading to ice formation: When drainage issues lead to standing water that later freezes, the property owner may be held accountable if they fail to address the source of the hazard.

-call 888-468-4878How do You Prove Negligence in a Slip and Fall on Ice Case?
+How Do You Prove Negligence in a Slip and Fall on Ice Case?

+If you’re asking yourself, “Can I sue if I slipped and fell on ice?” it can be helpful to learn about proving negligence in a slip and fall case.
 To prove negligence in an ice-related slip and fall case, you must show that the property owner failed to uphold their duty of care.
 In New York, proving negligence generally involves establishing four key elements:

 - Duty of care: The property owner had a responsibility to maintain safe walkways and prevent icy hazards.